Isotropic cosmic birefringence from early dark energy: Introduction

 In this paper we consider the case where the EDE field has a Chern-Simons coupling to photons.
 Whereas the previous study~\cite{Capparelli:2019rtn} was focused on fluctuations in cosmic birefringence from EDE, we focus on \textit{isotropic} cosmic birefringence.
 To this end we extend the linear Boltzmann solver developed in Ref.~\cite{Nakatsuka:2022epj} and evaluate the $E B$ power spectrum for fixed values of $f_\mathrm{EDE}$ with the best-fitting parameters of the EDE model given in Ref.~\cite{Herold:2021ksg}.

 The rest of this paper is organized as follows.
 We review the physics of cosmic birefringence induced by an axionlike field in Sec.~\ref{sec: cosmic birefringence}.
-We explain the EDE model in Sec.~\ref{sec: EDE} and show the $E B$ power spectra in Sec.~\ref{sec: CB from EDE}.
+We explain the EDE model in Sec.~\ref{sec: EDE}.
+We present the main results of this paper in Sec.~\ref{sec: CB from EDE}.
+We extend the implementation of cosmic birefringence in the linear Boltzmann solver by including all the relevant effects such as the energy density of $\phi$ in the Friedmann equation and the gravitational lensing effect, which were ignored in the previous work~\cite{Nakatsuka:2022epj}.
+Thus, this is the first work to fully and self-consistently calculate cosmic birefringence from an axionlike field.
+We show the resulting $E B$ power spectra, which exhibit complex shapes unique to the EDE model and can be distinguished from the simplest form of cosmic birefringence with a constant rotation angle by future CMB experiments.
 We summarize our findings and conclude in Sec.~\ref{sec: summary}.